-3 wounded, suspect arrested in Illinois warehouse shooting
+Police: 1 slain, 2 wounded in Illinois warehouse shooting

 The suspected shooter fled the building, but was found about 9:25 a.m. and taken into custody, police said.

+The victims were taken to hospitals where one later died, police said.
+Another was in critical condition and the third was treated and released.

-Further details about the shooting and conditions of the victims were not immediately available.
+Further details about the shooting were not immediately available.